Hinderwell

 From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.

 Culture and events

 Hinderwell lies less than a mile inland from the Cleveland Way National Trail, along with the National Trust Rosedale Cliffs.

 Transport

 Up until 1958 the area was served by Staithes and Hinderwell railway stations.
+Buses to Whitby, Loftus, and Middlesbrough stop here.

 Sport

 Football

 Hinderwell Football Club is based on Sports Park, on the south side of the village on High Street, and compete in the Eskvale & Cleveland Football League.

 Cricket

 Hinderwell Cricket Club is located on Sports Park, on the south side of the village on High Street.
 The club have a Midweek XI team that compete in the Esk Valley Evening League and a junior section play in the Whitby & District Junior Cricket League.